 When we start viewing boats, we make a point of exploring the marinas we visit because there’s always the chance our dream boat is sitting right next door to the boat we originally came to see.
 If you’re thinking of buying a boat to live on, a marina may be the best place buy a boat because you can sometime negotiate a liveaboard parking spot into the deal.
 We read the marina notice board and tack up our own posting describing what we’re looking for and our price range.
 We’ve found it always pays dividends to spend some time walking the docks.
 Not only have we familiarized ourselves with boat models but we’ve also met people who are delighted to give us tips and point us in the right direction.
 It’s always a good idea to introduce yourself to the harbour master.
 Two weeks ago we were visiting a marina in Alaska and Fiona asked offhand, ‘Are there any boats for sale?’
 He turned us onto a 44’ Bruce Roberts that had been sitting on the hard for a year and could probably be bought for under 10k.

-Boatyards are the best place to buy used boats (that no one else knows about).
+Boatyards are the best place to buy used boats offline (because no one else thinks to look there!).
 There are a slew of boats in almost every boatyard that have been abandoned by their owners for one reason or another.
 Or the owner just got tired and gave up.
 These often need a little work, but can be bought for a song.

-Like the old saying goes, ‘there are plenty of boats in the sea,’ or something like that, there a plethora of boats out there.
+Like the old saying goes, ‘there are plenty of boats in the sea,’ or something like that, there’s a plethora of boats out there.
 From Kijiji to Yachtworld to ‘Old Salts’ on the dock, there are so many ways to find a boat it’s just a matter of time.
 Once you’ve found one, then the real fun begins.
-See Part III – How to Conduct a Quick Boat Survey
+Next up, learn How to Conduct a Quick Boat Survey…